Stan Against Evil

 Stan Against Evil is an American comedy horror television series created by Dana Gould.
 The series stars John C. McGinley, Janet Varney, Nate Mooney, and Deborah Baker Jr. The series premiered on IFC on October 31, 2016.
 A second season aired during November 2017 and a third in October and November 2018.

-On January 25, 2019, Gould announced IFC had officially cancelled the series.
+On January 25, 2019, Gould announced IFC had cancelled the series.

 Premise

 A New Hampshire town built on the site of a massive witch burning is haunted by demons, spirits, and witches, that all hate the authorities responsible for their demise, and those of their ilk.
 Stan Miller, the crotchety former sheriff, teams up with his replacement, Evie Barrett, to defend the town from the supernatural.